 This machine is not a self-cleaning machine.
 So, after each processing machine should be cleaned.

 Two roll mill is the simplest mixing device.
 Rubbery materials can be mixed in two roll mill.
 This is an open device with two independently rotating rollers.
 There is a core inside two rollers.
 Water can be passed through this core and cool or heat the material.
 Steam, boiling water, or cold water can be passed through the rollers in order to provide a cooling or heating process.
 There is a small gap between two rollers and it is called nip.
-Two rollers rotate towards each other at different speeds.
-Backroll rotates fast and the front roll rotates slow.
+Two rollers rotate toward each other at different speeds.
+Backroll rotates fast and the front roll rotates slowly.

 Two roll mill is, this is an open system.
 So, some additives which are very toxic can easily release into the environment.
 This is not environment friendly and it also causes health hazards.
-This is the main disadvantage of the two roll mill.
+This is the main disadvantage of the two-roll mill.

 The advantage of this machine is, this is a self-cleaning machine.

 The ribbon blender is also a barrel shape mixing machine.
 In the mixing chamber, a metallic shaft is placed horizontally.
 Metallic belts are spiraling around the shaft.
 These ribbons are placed such that almost touch the wall.
 It gives a high shear force to the material.
 Material feeding is not continuous; it is a batch.
-Viscous, slurry or pasty materials can be applied to this machine.
+Viscous, slurry, or pasty materials can be applied to this machine.
 The ribbon blender is not a self-cleaning machine.

 A continuous kneader is a barrel shape mixing machine with a mixing chamber and a shaft.
 There are a set of teeth along the shaft.
 On the wall of the mixing chamber, there are stationary teeth that give additional shear force.
 That will increase the efficiency of the mixing.
 When feeding the material, the shaft with teeth pushes the material forward.